joshijayesh/conplyent/docs/source/server/main.rst

 * kill -- Terminates the background task spawned by exec.

 * close_server -- Exits the server.

+* user_name -- Retrieve name of user logged in to the server.

 * os_info -- Name of the current OS on the server.